ossteam8/K-news-keyword-summarizer/CONTRIBUTING.md

 [how to](https://github.com/ossteam8/oss8_proj/pulls).

 Our project team members check your pull requests.
-Once the pull requests are approved and pass continuous integration checks, we will apply 'okay_to_pull' label to your request.
+Once the pull requests are approved and pass continuous integration checks, we will apply `okay_to_pull` label to your request.
 This label means your request will submit to our internal repository.
 After the change has been submitted successfully, your pull request will be merged on GitHub.